 “Safer Internet Centre Lithuania: draugiskasinternetas.lt” is recent action under the “Connecting Europe Facility” (CEF Telecom) programme whilst implementing Safer Internet centre’s (SIC) generic services.

 For the past 10 years Lithuania has implemented EK Safer Internet programme that was started in Lithuania in 2005.
-Since July 2012 Safer Internet consortium in Lithuania increased its activities and there are four officially involved partners: Centre of Information Technologies of Education (CITE) as coordinator; Communications Regulatory Authority of the Republic of Lithuania (RRT); “Vaikų linija” (Childline); association“Langas į ateitį” (LIA).
+Since July 2012 Safer Internet consortium in Lithuania increased its activities and there are four officially involved partners: National Agency for Education (Agency) as coordinator; Communications Regulatory Authority of the Republic of Lithuania (RRT); “Vaikų linija” (Childline); association“Langas į ateitį” (LIA).

 The overall objective is to deploy services that help make the Internet a trusted environment for children through actions that empower and protect them online.

 The specific objective is to set up and expand national platform to run a range of Safer Internet services providing: